Pomax/are-we-flying/docs/index.md

   onConnect(client) {
     console.log(`[server] A client connected!`);
   }
-  // ...but we do add a little test function that the client can call: async test() {
+  // ...but we do add a little test function that clients can call: async test() {
     console.log(`[server] test!`);
     return "success!";